martinbj2008/octopress/source/_posts/2013-08-02-unregister-a-new-device.markdown

 9. dev_put (here only decrease reference);

-in the finally, do rtnl_unlock, which do more than unlock rtnl it will check all the devices in the net_todo_list and wait them to be freed. to enhace efficience, net_todo_list will be copied(moved) to a temp list, and empty net_todo_list. thus rtnl lock is freed. then for each netdevice in the temp list, wait them to be free(un-reference), and then free them(deconstruct). for safe, we Rebroadcast unregister notification every 250ms(try within 10s), during wait dev reference.
+in the finally, do rtnl_unlock, which do more than unlock rtnl.

+it will check all the devices in the net_todo_list and wait them to be freed. to enhace efficience, net_todo_list will be copied(moved) to a temp list, and empty net_todo_list. thus rtnl lock is freed.

+then for each netdevice in the temp list, wait them to be free(un-reference), and then free them(deconstruct). for safe, we Rebroadcast unregister notification every 250ms(try within 10s), during wait dev reference.